-When Calico is BGP peered with your physical network infrastructure, you can use the infrastructure to NAT traffic from pods to the internet.
-In this case, you should disable the Calico NAT outgoing option.
+If you choose to implement Calico networking with BGP peered with your physical network infrastructure, you can use your own infrastructure to NAT traffic from pods to the internet.
+In this case, you should disable the Calico

-If you want your pods to have public internet IPs:
+natOutgoing option.
+For example, if you want your pods to have public internet IPs, you should:

 - Configure Calico to peer with your physical network infrastructure

-- Create an IP pool for those pods that contain public IP addresses that are routed to your network with
+- Create an IP pool with public IP addresses for those pods that are routed to your network with NAT disabled (

 - Verify that other network equipment does not NAT the pod traffic